cherryreddrawz/ll/README.md

   -c CUT_OFF, --cut-off CUT_OFF
                         Group ids past this point won't be blacklisted based on their current validity status -p PROXY_FILE, --proxy-file PROXY_FILE
-                        List of HTTP proxies
-  -u WEBHOOK_URL, --webhook-url WEBHOOK_URL
+                        List of HTTP proxies, separated by newline -u WEBHOOK_URL, --webhook-url WEBHOOK_URL
-                        Webhook for results
-  --chunk-size CHUNK_SIZE
+                        Found groups will be posted to the specified webhook URL --chunk-size CHUNK_SIZE
-                        Amount of groups to be checked per API request --timeout TIMEOUT     Timeout for server responses
+                        Amount of groups to be sent per API request --timeout TIMEOUT     Timeout for server connections and responses
 ```